ruszkipista/cims03-my-car/README.md

 ```

 ### Deployment on Heroku
-[Heroku](https://www.heroku.com/) is a PaS cloud service, you can deploy this project on it for free.
+[Heroku](https://www.heroku.com/) is a PaaS cloud service, you can deploy this project for free on it.

 #### 7.6 Prequisites:
 - you forked or copied this project into your repository on GitHub.